-The leasehold land and buildings at Newbold CfE VA Primary School, Bishop Lonsdale CfE Primary School, Walter Evans Church of England Aided Primary School, Christ Church CE Primary School, Darley Churchtown Church of England Primary School, St Giles CofE Primary School, St George's CofE Primary School, Firs Primary School, St Chad's CofE (VC) Nursery and Infant School, Woodthorpe CofE Primary School and St Peter's Church of England Aided Junior School are owned by The Derby Diocesan Board of Education.
+The leasehold land and buildings at Newbold CfE VA Primary School, Bishop Lonsdale CfE Primary School, Walter Evans Church of England Aided Primary School, Christ Church CE Primary School, Darley Churchtown Church of England Primary School, St Giles CofE Primary School, St George's CofE Primary School, Firs Primary School, St Chad's CofE (VC) Nursery and Infant School, Woodthorpe CofE Primary School, St Peter's Church of England Aided Junior School, Bakewell CofE Infant School, Bishop Pursglove CofE (A) Primary School and St James' Church of England Aided Junior School are owned by The Derby Diocesan Board of Education.
 The Trustees of The Derby Diocesan Board of Education have granted the Academy, via a supplemental agreement, the right to use the land and buildings for educational purposes indefinitely.
 The buildings have therefore been treated as long leasehold property.
 The land has not been depreciated as there is no cessation date for occupancy.
 This policy also applies to the land only at Hardwick Primary School, the school building was granted under an existing PFI scheme.